Blothorn/FTD/WeaponGuidance/STPG.md

 + `TransceiverIndices`: The indices of the attached Lua transceivers.
 These will be wrong if low indices are damaged, but until `GetLuaTransceiverInfo` is fixed I cannot do anything about that. nil controls none; `'all'` controls all extant transceivers.
 + `ignoreSpeed`: The speed below which the missile will not be guided.
 Reduces lag if missiles are missing.
 + `MinumumCruiseAltitude`: The minimum altitude to travel at when more than 0.5s from the target.
++ `MissilesPerTarget` (optional): The number of missiles to fire at each eligible target.
++ `MissilesPerLaunch` (optional): The number of missiles launched by each missile controller.
+Setting this low has no great effect, but may lead to launching more missiles than required.

 # Implementation notes
 Target prediction uses secant approximations to estimate future target velocity and then uses the law of cosines to calculate an intercept point (finding the time that solves for a triangle given distance to target, angle (from the target's perspective) between the missile or launch point and the target's velocity, and target and projectile speeds).